U (Cyrillic)

 U (У у; italics: У у or У у; italics: У у) is a letter of the Cyrillic script.
-It commonly represents the close back rounded vowel //u//, somewhat like the pronunciation of oo in "boot" or "rule".
-The forms of the Cyrillic letter U are similar to the lowercase of the Latin letter Y (Y y; Y y), with the lowercase Cyrillic letter U's form being identical to that of small Latin letter Y.
+It commonly represents the close back rounded vowel //u//, somewhat like the pronunciation of oo in "boot" or "boo".
+The forms of the Cyrillic letter U are similar to the lowercase of the Latin letter Y (Y y; Y y).

 History

 U, from Alexandre Benois' 1904 alphabet book.
 It shows Ulitsa (street) and uraganʺ (hurricane).

 A PFM-1 training mine, distinguishable from the live version by the presence of the letter У (short for учебный, uchebnyy, "for training").

 Historically, Cyrillic U evolved as a specifically East Slavic short form of the digraph оу used in ancient Slavic texts to represent //u//.
 The digraph was itself a direct loan from the Greek alphabet, where the combination ου (omicron-upsilon) was also used to represent //u//.
 Later, the o was removed, leaving the modern upsilon-only form.

 Consequently, the form of the letter is derived from Greek upsilon Υ υ, which was parallelly also taken over into the Cyrillic alphabet in another form, as Izhitsa Ѵ. (The letter Izhitsa was removed from the Russian alphabet in the orthography reform of 1917/19.)

 It is normally romanised as "u", but in Kazakh, it is romanised as "w".

 In the Cyrillic numeral system, the Cyrillic letter U had a value of 400.